NanoComp/meep/doc/docs/FAQ.md

 See [Materials](Materials.md#material-dispersion) for how to include dispersive materials which can have negative ε and loss.

-If you have negative ε *and* negative μ *everywhere*, the case of a negative-index material, then the simulation is fine.
+If you have negative ε *and* negative μ *everywhere*, the case of a negative-index material, then the simulation is fine, but our PML implementation doesn't currently support this situation (unless you edit the [source code](https://github.com/NanoComp/meep/blob/e3e397c485326366b0b38162493fbb297027d503/src/structure.cpp#L651) to flip the sign), and in any case such simulations are trivially [equivalent](https://math.mit.edu/~stevenj/18.369/coordinate-transform.pdf) to positive-index simulations under coordinate inversion (x,y,z) ⟶ (–x,–y,–z).
 However at the boundary between negative- and positive-index materials, you will encounter instabilities: because of the way Maxwell's equations are discretized in FDTD, the ε and μ are discretized on different spatial grids, so you will get a half-pixel or so of εμ &lt; 0 at the boundary between negative and positive indices, which will cause the simulation to diverge.
 But of course, any physical negative-index metamaterial also involves dispersion.

 Note also that, as a consequence of the above analysis, ε must go to a positive value in the ω $\to\pm\infty$ limit to get non-diverging solutions of Maxwell's equations.
 So the ε$_\infty$ in your [dispersion model](Materials.md#material-dispersion) must be positive.